-- 10. "Conduct Officer" is a staff member authorized on a case-by-case basis by designation of the Dean of Students, or their designee, to determine the appropriate resolution of an alleged violation of The Code, and/or to impose sanctions or affect other remedies as appropriate. - 11.
-"Complainant" means any person, or the University itself, who submits an allegation that a student or a Student Organization violated The Code.
-When a student believes that he/she has been a victim of misconduct of another student or Student Organization, the student who believes he/she has been a victim will have the same rights under The Code as are provided to the Respondent even if another member of the University community submitted the allegation itself. - 12.
-"Consent" is permission to engage in communication and/or a specific, mutually-agreed upon sexual activity that is given freely, actively, and knowingly, using mutually understandable and unambiguous words or actions, or-in plain language-to agree to do the same thing, at the same time, in the same way, with each other. - Consent cannot be inferred by silence, passivity, or not resisting; - Consent cannot be implied by a current or previous dating or sexual relationship; - Consent to one form of sexual activity does not imply consent to other forms of sexual activity; - Consent is not indefinite; it is revocable and may be withdrawn at any time, using words or actions such that a reasonable person would understand a lack of continued consent; - Consent cannot be given by person who is - o Asleep; - o Incapacitated by drugs or alcohol; - o Unconscious; - o Mentally or physically incapacitated; or - o Under duress, intimidation, threat, coercion, or force. - Consent cannot be given by a person under the age of 16.
+- 12. "Complainant" means any person, or the University itself, who submits an allegation that a student or a Student Organization violated the Code.
+When a student alleges that he/she has been a victim of misconduct of another student or Student Organization, the student who alleges he/she has been a victim will have the same rights under the Code as are provided to the Complainant even if another member of the University community submitted the allegation itself. - 13.
+"Consent" is permission to engage in communication and/or a specific, mutually-agreed upon sexual activity that is given freely, actively, and knowingly, using mutually understandable and unambiguous words or actions, or-in plain language-to agree to do the same thing, at the same time, in the same way, with each other. - Consent cannot be inferred by silence, passivity, or not resisting; - Consent cannot be implied by a current or previous dating or sexual relationship; - Consent to one form of sexual activity does not imply consent to other forms of sexual activity; - Consent is not indefinite.
+It is revocable and may be withdrawn at any time, using words or actions such that a reasonable person would understand a lack of continued consent;

+- Consent cannot be given by person who is:

+- o Incapacitated;

+- o Under duress, intimidation, threat, coercion, or force; and/or

+- o Under the age of 16.

-It is the responsibility of the person seeking to initiate the sexual activity or conduct to affirmatively obtain consent, not the intended recipient of such conduct to deny such consent.
+It is typically the responsibility of the person seeking to initiate the sexual activity or conduct to affirmatively obtain consent, not the intended recipient of such conduct to deny such consent.